spavlinek/spavlinek.github.io/game-reviews.markdown

 ---
 # Game Reviews

 Welcome to my game reviews section where I share analysis and critiques I wrote for some of my game design classes at CMU.
 So far I've focused on educational games and table-top roleplaying games, but I'm excited to add more games to this collection.
-After all, the more (different) games you play, the better of a game designer do you become.

 ## Recent Game Reviews